Rag doll: Slavic

-Motanka dolls (Polish motanka, Ukrainian мо́танка, from motać/мотати - to tangle/spool) are a type of traditional amulet dolls made in Poland, Ukraine, Belarus and Russia.
+Motanka dolls (Polish motanka, Ukrainian мо́танка, from motać/мотати - to tangle/spool/wind) are a type of traditional amulet dolls made in Poland, Ukraine and Belarus.
 They were a part of folk culture (Vasilisa the Beautiful) and its magical beliefs, made and tied without the use of a needle or other sharp objects, to "not poke/hurt the fate" and traditionally had no facial features, sometimes with a cross instead.
 Motanka dolls were made with specific intentions and wishes/tasks for them to grant, of various sorts, such as guarding the family or a prosperous marriage.
 Nowadays motanka dolls are coming back to popularity as a part of interest in Slavic cultures of the past, often as an educational device during educational and ethnographic workshops, or as a work of folk artists.

 Commercially produced

-Today, many rag dolls are commercially produced to simulate the features of the original home-made dolls, such as simple features, soft cloth bodies, and patchwork clothing.
+Today, many rag dolls are commercially produced to mimic aspects of the original home-made dolls, such as simple features, soft cloth bodies, and patchwork clothing.
 One prominent example of a commercially produced ragdoll is the Raggedy Ann doll.
 Raggedy Ann first appeared in 1918 as the main character of a series of children's stories by Johnny Gruelle.
 Raggedy Andy, her brother, was introduced in 1920.